flinguenheld/ocrp12.1/README.md

 ****
 ### Permissions

-Once the first migration is done, the group 'sales' is added.
+Once the first migration is done, groups 'manager' and 'sales' are added.
+To create a manager, create a new user, check the box **staff** and add the group **manager**.

+- manager :
+All staff users can open the admin panel (with restricted actions) and due to the manager group, they can manipulate data.
+Staff users also have a write access on all endpoints.

+- sales :
 All users in this group are authorized to create a new customer.
 Superuser and staff (managers) are allowed to add or remove users of this group.